d-exclaimation/pioneer/Documentation/getting-started.md

 Due to the nature of subscription which goes through WebSocket instead of HTTP, the context is built with different types of information i.e. there is no `Response` object for WebSocket operation.

-Pioneer allow a different [WebSocket context builder]() which gives a different set of arguments catered towards what will be available on a WebSocket operation.
+Pioneer's [Vapor](https://github.com/vapor/vapor) integration allow a different WebSocket **context builder** which gives a different set of arguments catered towards what will be available on a WebSocket operation.

 !!!success
 Pioneer will try to use the same context builder if not explicit given a different one for WebSocket.
 It will try to maintain all relevant information and inject that values into the `Request` object.